RupankarCh/my-notes/Virtualization/readme.md

 # Virtualization:

 Definition:
-**Virtualization is the technology that allows a single piece of hardware to run multiple operating systems simultaneously.**
+Virtualization is the **technology that allows a single piece of hardware to run multiple operating systems simultaneously**.

 Description
 A Virtual Machine (VM) is a complete, **self-contained operating system (OS) and its applications running on top of a hypervisor**.
-The **hypervisor is a piece of software that creates and runs VMs**, abstracting the underlying hardware.
+The **hypervisor is a piece of software that creates and runs VMs, abstracting the underlying hardware.**

 # Terms
 - Host OS: The main OS my machine uses.